 This grape is common in the Muscadet appellations found around Nantes near the Atlantic coast, however it has almost disappeared from Burgundy.
 We knew that there were very few producers of this wine left in Burgundy and even fewer who practice organic agriculture.
 So we set out to see if we could import it to Australia.

-This wine is a great favourite of ours especially given the extremely reasonable price considering how little is produced.
+This wine is a great favourite of ours especially given the price considering how little is produced.
 It is a perfect food wine marrying well with many flavours, but it comes into its own with terrines, parfaits, charcuterie and other light meat dishes.

 Domaine Montanet-Thoden Bourgogne Cuvée Galerne Blanc 2011